 A long-time dream became a reality in 2014 alongside a move to our present location in Breslau, when we were able to build and open the doors to our very own kitchen.
 The community’s support makes it possible to invite volunteers in and accept fresh, local food donations to help increase quality and value while maintaining costs.
 The benefits are phenomenal—individual attention to customer’s specific dietary needs and personal preferences, the ability to respond quickly to requests and changes, and the opportunity to access donations of food.
 The later addition of a large vegetable garden and a donated greenhouse have led to even more organic and locally grown produce.

 Since our inception, we have grown with the times, being mindful of the needs of our clients, the changes in healthcare, the demands on the system, and the ever-changing political climate.
-We are led by the need to be able to sustain our programs, evaluate their effectiveness, and initiate new projects.
+We are led by the need to be able to sustain our services, evaluate their effectiveness, and initiate new projects.
 We rely on our 700+ volunteers to guide us, deliver these supports and services, and to be the face of our organization.
 Without the dedication, passion, and caring of these people, be it governance, service or infrastructure volunteers, we could not do the amazing things that we do without them.